arm-university/SoC-design-and-prototyping-Research-Enablement-Kit/README.md

 Detailed documentation and whitepapers

 ### Overview of the kit
-This kit will help you design and prototype a SoC based on the Arm Cortex-Mo CPU
+This kit will help you design and prototype a SoC based on the Arm Cortex-M0 CPU

 Arm DesignStart is the fastest route to designing and prototyping custom SoCs.
 This Research Enablement Kit demonstrates the SoC design flow and shows how to create an Arm-powered SoC using your custom IPs to validate your research effort.